StevDoms/SDGE_NAM_Analysis/README.md

   ```

 #### 5. Make Predictions
 This script uses the trained LightGBM model to predict errors on both training and unseen data.
+The resulting data will be saved within a CSV file.
   ```bash
   python run.py predict_model
   ```